 Requirements

+The data type of the value can be any valid MAL Attribute type, but shall match the defined dataType in the corresponding Resource definition.

 Data Type: RelativeResourceProfile

 Overview

 A variation on ResourceProfile, the RelativeResourceProfile uses relative timestamps of type Duration (indicating an offset from a reference time, such as the start time of an Activity).
 RelativeResourceProfiles are used in the context of a complex resource constraint.